 But do you know what they actually are?
-Have you ever wondered how solar panels turn sunlight into electricity?
+But how do solar panels harness sunlight and convert it to energy?

 Solar Panels isn’t just the right choice for the environment but can also be a smart choice for your wallet.
 Here are the things you need to know before setting up one.
 Because you know, it’s fun to be smart.

 Electricity is generated through solr panels when light particles eject electrons from atoms.
 In other words, it works by absorbing sunlight with photovoltaic (PV) cells, which generates direct current (DC) energy and then convert it to usable alternating current (AC) energy with the help of inverter technology.
 AC energy then flows through the home’s electrical panel and accordingly distributed.